Barolina/Leaflet-GeoMixer/documentation.md

 Loads all layers from the GeoMixer's map.

-`options` is an optional hash.
-The following keys are possible.
+`options` is optional.
+It can contain all the options from `L.gmx.loadLayer` and the following additional keys.

 Option|Description|Type
 ------|-----------|:--:|-------------